top of page

 There is Hope

 Together we can build practical ways to start dealing with your body's natural protective reaction and work towards resolving trauma through a variety of different therapies.
-We have worked with many individuals struggling with trauma and know that there is freedom, peace, and joy on the other side.
+We have worked with many individuals struggling with trauma and know that there is great capacity to experience freedom and relief from the symptoms you're experiencing.
 Trauma counselling can start to offer you the relief you've been looking for.

 If you are ready for change, or even curious about change, please call - 604-454-4516 - or email info@revivecounselling.com for more information or to set up an appointment.